High Protein Chocolate Pie Recipe and Bonus Microwaveable Pie Recipe

 If you’re looking for another microwaveable protein pie idea, I have a blueberry protein pie recipe that uses fresh or frozen blueberries.
 Check it out!

-If you make this recipe or any other recipe on my site, tag me in your creation on Instagram.
-I hope you enjoy!
+And as always, if you make this for a post-workout snack or sweets fix, tag me in your creation on Instagram.